robocomp/gsoc22-socnavenv/socnavenv/README.md

     env.set_padded_observations(False)
     obs = env.reset() # this observation would not be padded
     ```
-2. To get the shape of the observation space in the current scenario (if padding is enabled, then the shape will remain the same for any scenrio) :
+2. To get the shape of the observation space in the current scenario (if padding is enabled, then the shape will remain the same for any scenario) :

     Usage
     ```python